DragonBet

 Gentleman Jim logo

-Technically speaking, Gentleman Jim isn’t one of the DragonBet sister sites.
+Technically speaking, Gentleman Jim isn’t one of the regular DragonBet sister sites.
 It’s allegedly run by a company called Lowell Brothers Limited, which is based in Wales and has a different address than Playbook Gaming Limited.
 However, you don’t have to look hard to notice that the two betting sites share a template.
 Go deeper than that and look Gentleman Jim up on the UK Gambling Commission’s website, and you’ll see that Gentleman Jim lists DragonBet as a trading style.
 We’re not sure, but we think it’s possible that Gentleman Jim was launched by the same people – perhaps even the same family – that launched DragonBet.
 Quite why it’s attributed to a different operator is a mystery, but the connections are there for everybody to see.
 In terms of approach, Gentleman Jim prefers an old-school approach to betting, which means plenty of archaic language, but no bonuses.

 DragonBet sister sites Gentleman Jim